3essawyy/3essawyy/README.md

 ---

-## 🤖 Machine Learning & AI
+## 🤖 Side Interest — ML & Computer Vision

-> *Applying theory from the classroom into real, working systems.*
+> *I like understanding how things work under the hood — these projects came from that curiosity.*

 ### 🔍 STEP Scanner — College ID Scanner `December 2025`